-Ajith and Dipu had come to visit an ophthalmologist.
-On enquiring, it was found that Ajith can read his book when he places it very near to his eyes, but his friend Dipu can only see objects which are placed at a distance, but not the ones placed nearby.
+2. Amar and Dhaval had come to visit an ophthalmologist.
+On enquiring, it was found that Amar can read his book when he places it very near to his eyes, but his friend Dhaval can only see objects that are placed at a distance, not the ones placed nearby.
+When observed by a doctor it was found that Amar was suffering from short-sightedness which is a defect of vision wherein far-off objects appear blurred and objects near are seen clearly and

-When observed by a doctor it was found that Ajith was suffering from short-sightedness which is a defect of vision wherein far-off objects appear blurred and objects near are seen clearly and Dipu was suffering from long-sightedness which is a defect of vision wherein there is difficulty in viewing objects that are near but one can view far objects easily.
+Dhaval was suffering from long-sightedness which is a defect of vision wherein there is difficulty in viewing objects that are near but one can view far objects easily.

-Some old people suffer from cataract which is the clouding of the lens that prevents the formation of a clear, sharp image.
+Some old people suffer from cataracts which is the clouding of the lens that prevents the formation of a clear, sharp image.
 Because of this clouding blurred images are formed.
-Correction of cataract can happen through surgery by placing an artificial lens in place of the opaque lens.
+Correction of cataracts can happen through surgery by placing an artificial lens in place of the opaque lens.
 They have very limited vision to see things.
-It is necessary that you take proper care of your eyes.
+You must take proper care of your eyes.
 If there is any problem you should go to an eye specialist.

-- i) Identify the defect Ajith is suffering from.
+- i) Identify the defect Amar is suffering from

-- (a) Short sightedness
+- a) Short-sightedness

-- (b) Cataract
+- b) Cataract

-- (c) Conjunctivitis
+- c) Conjunctivitis

-(d) Long-sightedness
+- d) Long-sightedness

-- ii) Identify the defect Dipu is suffering from.
+- ii) Identify the defect Dhaval is suffering from

-- (a) Cataract
+- a) Cataract

-- (b) Short sightedness
+- b) Short-sightedness

-- (c) Conjunctivitis
+- c) Conjunctivitis

-- (d) Long-sightedness
+- d) Long-sightedness

-iii) Why one should include vitamin A-rich eatables in their diet?
-[Hint-Eating foods rich in vitamin A has been shown to be important for maintaining our eyesight and our immune system.]iv) What are the main sources of vitamin A?
+- iii) Why one should include vitamin A-rich eatables in their diet?
+[Hint-Eating foods rich in vitamin A is important for maintaining our eyesight and our immune system.]

+- iv) What are the main sources of vitamin A?
 [Hint- Raw carrots, broccoli, and green vegetables (such as spinach) and cod liver oil are rich in vitamin A.]